farhanromli97/azure-dynamic-pipeline/README.md

 ## Introduction

 This project documents how to create a dynamic pipeline in Azure Data Factory by the use of parameters.
+This project uses Azure SQL Database as source and Azure Data Lake Storage Gen 2 as target.

 ## Services Used